-IFCB and APOCB are the two primary international organizations and their mission is to foster cell biology research and Cell Biology Societies in countries across the world.
-The 13th IFCB congress and the 8th APOCB Meeting will be jointly held in Hyderabad, India, by the Indian society of cell Biology along with its 41st annual meeting.
+IFCB (International Federation for Cell Biology) and APOCB (Asian Pacific Organization for Cell Biology) are the two primary international organizations for cell biology and their mission is to foster cell biology research and Cell Biology Societies in countries across the world.
+The 13th IFCB congress and the 8th APOCB Meeting will be held in Hyderabad, India jointly with the Indian Society of Cell Biology (ISCB) along with its 41st annual meeting.
 This meeting also commemorates the 30th anniversary of Asian-Pacific organization for Cell Biology.

 This will be the first-ever joint meeting of these two International cell biology organizations, and will see cell biologists from across the world coming together to showcase and discuss their work.